 1. The internship

 OPANAL is trying to find ways to increase the participation of the Caribbean Member States in its activities.
-Only three States belonging to CARICOM – Belize, Haiti and Jamaica – have permanent representations in Mexico (Host State).
-A suitable initiative could be an internship programme with financial support.
+Only three States belonging to CARICOM – Belize, Haiti, and Jamaica – have permanent representations in Mexico (Host State).
+A suitable initiative could be an internship program with financial support.

 The purpose of an internship at OPANAL Secretariat is to provide graduate and postgraduate students from the fields of international relations, international law and political sciences with on-the-job training opportunities.
 Internships will be granted on a limited scale and the participants will receive guidance and support from the Secretariat officers with respect to the duties to be performed, including:

 - Assist in meeting preparations;

 - Assist in the elaboration of proposals in support of the Agency’s programs;

 - Assist in the translation of documents (particularly English↔Spanish; knowledge of Portuguese and French is an asset);